 Suzy Karadsheh of The Mediterranean Dish.
 In the kitchenSuzy Karadsheh

 Melomakarona are soft, oval-shaped Greek cookies scented with orange and cinnamon, drenched in honey syrup and covered with crushed walnuts.
-Yes, they are irressitable!
-This recipe makes 60 cookies; they keep well so that you can enjoy them for a while or gift them to family and friends.
+Yes, they are irresistible!
+This recipe makes 60 cookies; they keep well for a couple weeks, making them the perfect holiday treat or gift for family and friends.

 Prep – 30 minutes